seo myths debunked

 Myth 2: Backlinks Are the Holy Grail

 It’s easy to see why backlinks have been hailed as the be-all and end-all of SEO.
 After all, backlinks from reputable sites can significantly boost your site’s authority.
-But here’s the catch: not all backlinks are created equal.
-Websites that recovered from the Helpful Content Updates have a decent to high number of quality backlinks.
+But here’s the thing: not all backlinks are created equal.

 Quality trumps quantity when it comes to backlinks.
 A single link from a high-authority, relevant site can be worth more than dozens of links from low-quality sources.
 Additionally, in 2024, search engines are placing more emphasis on the relevance and contextuality of the backlink.
 If your links don’t make sense in the context they’re placed in, they might not do much for your rankings.